 - 1. Students are responsible for maintaining good personal hygiene. - 2.
 Clothing must be clean and unwrinkled.
 Soiled items must be replaced if they become stained. - 3.
 No perfume or cologne (due to possible allergies to the public) shall be worn and students will not smell of cigarette smoke or strong food odor. - 4.
-Fingernails must be clean and neat.
+Fingernails, must be clean and neat.
 Fingernails must be short and natural. - 5.
-Tattoos will be covered with long-sleeves/high collars. - 6.
+Tattoos will be covered long-sleeves/high collars. - 6.
 Students are allowed to wear only wedding rings/bands or engagement rings/bands.
-One pair of stud earrings females only.
-Males will not wear earrings or any other jewelry. - 7.
+One pair of stud earrings will be allowed for females only.
+Males are not allowed to wear earrings or any other jewelry. - 7.
 Medical alert bracelets are mandatory at all times during classroom instruction and during your clinical rotations. - 8.
 Hair must be neat and clean.
 Coloring should not be extreme, (ex. blue, purple, pink). - 9.
-Extreme haircuts/styles are not permitted. - a.
+Extreme haircuts/styles will not be allowed. - a.
 Males: hair must be at or above the collar in length. - b.
-Females: long hair must be pulled back and/or up. - 10.
-No beards at any time during classroom or at clinical or field internship.

-- 11. Mustaches shall be neatly trimmed and not fall over the upper lip.
+Females: long hair must be pulled back and/or up. - 10.No beards are allowed at any time during classroom or at clinical or field internship. - 11.
+Mustaches shall be neatly trimmed and not fall over the upper lip.
 Sides of the mustache must not extend more than 3/4 inches past the corner of the mouth.
-Goatees are not allowed while enrolled in the Hill College EMS Program. - 12.
-Sideburns must be neatly trimmed and not extend more than 1⁄2 inches below the opening of the ear. - 13.
-Students should have available at least 2 shirts and pants for field internship.
+Goatee's are not allowed while enrolled in the Hill College EMS Program. - 12.Sideburns must be neatly trimmed and not extend more than 1⁄2 inches below the opening of the ear. - 13.
+Student should have available at least 2 shirts and pants for field internship